Pollen is present all year round and cause real discomfort to those allergic to them.

 Hoover air purifiers can purify a room in just 10 minutes** which is great for when you are moving from room to room, to keep on top of pollen when you come back into the house or if the windows and doors have been open.

-Our air purifiers offer continuous protection from pollen and will work around the clock capturing and trapping pollens from indoor air.
+Our air purifiers offer continuous protection from pollen and will work around the clock capturing and trapping pollens and smoke from indoor air.
 If you keep your windows closed and restrict pollen coming into the home it can provide complete protection and a safe haven for those who suffer from allergies.
 Our air purifiers also have an extremely quiet Sleep Mode, with efficient and continuous air cleaning while you sleep, reaching up to 10 air refreshment cycles in one night.†

 Lastly, our air purifiers are recommended by the British Allergy Foundation who said “The Air Purifier is efficient at reducing small particulates which may include allergens, bacteria and viruses.”.